ArtemGontar/solutionarchitect/content/learnings/observability/intro-to-distributed-observability.md

 ![Observability](/learnings/observability/intro-to-distributed-observability/observability.jpg)

-## Key benefits of observability in distributed systems:
+## Benefits of Using Observability Tools in Distributed Systems

 - Improved visibility: Observability tools allow us to see what is happening inside our systems and understand how they are behaving.
 This helps us identify problems and root causes more quickly and accurately.